StThomas-SEIS660/Lab-03/Lab-03-Instructions.md

 **Set up Github.com & fork this lab**

 Go to http://github.com and set up a user account.
+You probably do NOT want to use your St. Thomas email address for this (it is unlikely it will be available.)

+> Notice that you will have to keep track of TWO IDs and substitute them at appropriate times:
+> YourStudentID and YourGithubID

 Skim https://help.github.com/articles/fork-a-repo/ (it's OK if you don't understand it all immediately - just keep following the steps here)

-Go to https://github.com/StThomas-SEIS660/Lab-03 and fork the repo.
+Go to https://github.com/StThomas-seis660/Lab-03 and fork the repo.
 Press the Fork button at top right:

 ![fork](resources/fork.jpg)